 Everyone is a Follower

-The workspaces at the Googleplex are wide open with very few people having offices.
-Google has more of a shared management style given the complexity of their projects.
-At times different people will have to be the boss for the day, because that is when their expertise is required.
+The workspaces at the Googleplex are wide open, with very few people having offices.
+Google has more of a shared management style, given the complexity of its projects.
+At times different people will have to be the boss for the day because that is when their expertise is required.
 Google still has a CEO and VPs, but far fewer layers.

 Leverage Your Followers’ Leadership Skills